deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    thus needed to be mosaiced with the other images collected on the same day to cover the analyzed scene.
 The program automatically mosaics images that need to be merged.
-Automatic image mosaicing only merges images collected on the same day(if one half of a data acquistion was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 am on the 2nd, they would be treated as different time series entries).
-This issue could be eliminate by merging files based on the time difference between sequential images (reported in img_2_img_time_diff variable).
-This process would need to be repeated while there is atleast one element in the img_2_img_time_diff variable that was less than a given time difference threshold (e.g., 1 hour).
+Automatic image mosaicing only merges images collected on the same day (if one half of a data acquisition was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 AM on the 2nd, they would be treated as different time series entries).
+This issue could be eliminated by merging files based on the time difference between sequential images (reported in img_2_img_time_diff variable).
+This process would need to be repeated while there is at least one element in the img_2_img_time_diff variable that is less than a given time difference threshold (e.g., 1 hour).
 2) Image mosaicing occurs before the Top-of-atmosphere coefficients are applied.
    As such the TOA-coefficients from the first image are applied to both mosaiced images.
 Although this may be an issue that could be mitigated by